pablodecm/paper-inferno/paper/paper.md

 ratio as shown in [@Fig:subfigure_c], which can be compared with the true density ratio in [@Fig:subfigure_b].
-The likelihood ratio (or directly the class probabilities) are powerful learned features, however their construction ignores the effect of the nuisance parameter $\lambda$ on the background distribution. .
+The likelihood ratio (or directly the class probabilities) are powerful learned features; however their construction ignores the effect of the nuisance parameter $\lambda$ on the background distribution.
 Furthermore, some kind non-parametric density estimation (e.g. a histogram) has to be considered in order to build a calibrated statistical model using the classification-based learned features, which  will in term smooth and reduce the information available for inference.